 Also, what are the odds that they both wanted to become prosecutors?
 Coincidences are fine and I’m happy to suspend disbelief for a good story like this, but when the coincidences keep happening, it becomes harder and harder to just go with the flow.

-But nonetheless, I went into this drama full steam ahead and tried my best to enjoy it for the entertainment it provided.
+I went into this drama full steam ahead and tried my best to enjoy it for the entertainment it provided.
 JGS is so fun and charismatic that it’s hard not to enjoy any time he’s on the screen.

 As he plans to enter his military enlistment, at least we get a send off with a fun drama.